Guide to family & landed estate collections

 How do I search estate collections held in the National Archives?

 There are a number of pdf lists to the larger estate collections available on the website of the National Archives.
 Finding aids to all other collections held by the National Archives are only available to researchers in the Reading Room and are not currently accessible online.
 In the past, estate collections received the prefixes D for Deed or M for Miscellaneous and at a later period, received the prefix 999 for smaller collections or 1000+ for larger collections.
 Since 1996, estate collections have received the prefix of the year in which the collection has been accessioned.
 Some smaller collections may contain only one or two items.

 Other sources for estate collections

 Although the National Archives holds a number of significant landed estate collections, the majority of surviving collections are held in other repositories, including the National Library of Ireland (www.nli.ie) and the Public Record Office of Northern Ireland (www.nidirect.gov.uk/proni).
-The Landed Estates Database, hosted by NUI, Galway, can be useful for locating surviving archival collections or determining the name of the family (www.landedestates.ie).
+The Landed Estates Database, hosted by NUI, Galway, can be useful for locating surviving archival collections or determining the name of the family, however it has only been completed for Munster and Connacht, and for six counties in Ulster (www.landedestates.ie).